 It was at this time Owen wrote many of his most important poems, including “Anthem for Doomed Youth” and “Dulce et Decorum Est.” His poetry often graphically illustrated the horrors of warfare, the physical landscapes that surrounded him, and the human body in relation to those landscapes.
 His verses stand in stark contrast to the patriotic poems of war written by earlier poets of Great Britain, such as Rupert Brooke.
 A gay man, Owen also often celebrated male beauty and comradery in his poems.

 Owen rejoined his regiment in Scarborough in June 1918, and in August, he returned to France.
-He was awarded the Military Cross for bravery at Amiens.
-He was killed on November 4 of that year while attempting to lead his men across the Sambre-Oise canal at Ors.
+In October he was awarded the Military Cross for bravery at Amiens.
+He was killed on November 4, 1918, while attempting to lead his men across the Sambre-Oise canal at Ors.
 He was 25 years old.
 The news reached his parents on November 11, Armistice Day.

-While few of Owen's poems appeared in print during his lifetime, the collected Poems of Wilfred Owen appeared in December 1920, with an introduction by Sassoon, and he has since become one of the most admired poets of World War I. A review of Owen’s poems published on December 29, 1920, just two years after his death, read, “Others have shown the disenchantment of war, have unlegended the roselight and romance of it, but none with such compassion for the disenchanted nor such sternly just and justly stern judgment on the idyllisers.”
+While few of Owen's poems appeared in print during his lifetime, the collected Poems of Wilfred Owen, with an introduction by Sassoon, was published in December 1920.
+Owen has since become one of the most admired poets of World War I. A review of Owen’s poems published on December 29, 1920, just two years after his death, read, “Others have shown the disenchantment of war, have unlegended the roselight and romance of it, but none with such compassion for the disenchanted nor such sternly just and justly stern judgment on the idyllisers.”

 About Owen’s post-war audience, the writer Geoff Dyer said, “To a nation stunned by grief, the prophetic lag of posthumous publication made it seem that Owen was speaking from the other side of the grave.
 Memorials were one sign of the shadow cast by the dead over England in the twenties; another was a surge of interest in spiritualism.
 Owen was the medium through whom the missing spoke.”